Death of Salvador Allende: Controversy

-In late January 2011, a Chilean judge opened an investigation into the death of Salvador Allende together with hundreds of other human rights abuses committed during the 1973 coup that brought Augusto Pinochet to power.
-In May, Allende's remains were exhumed by order of a Chilean court in furtherance of a "criminal investigation into the death of Allende."
+In late January 2011, a Chilean judge opened an investigation into Allende's death, along with hundreds of other human rights abuses committed during the 1973 coup.
+In May, Allende's remains were exhumed by order of a Chilean court as part of a criminal investigation into his death.
 On May 31, 2011, before the court-ordered autopsy had been completed, Televisión Nacional de Chile (TVN) reported that a top-secret military account of Allende's death had been discovered in the home of a former military justice official.
-The 300-page document was only found when the house was destroyed in the 2010 Chilean earthquake.
+The 300-page document was found when the house was destroyed in the 2010 Chilean earthquake.
 After reviewing the report, two forensic experts told TVN "that they are inclined to conclude that Allende was assassinated."

 Results of the autopsy were officially released in mid-July 2011.
-The team of Chilean medical experts conducting and reviewing the autopsy results confirmed that Salvador Allende had died from self-inflicted gunshot wounds.
-The autopsy results indicated that Allende had died after shooting himself with an AK-47 received as a gift from Fidel Castro.
-The shots tore off the top of Allende's head, killing him instantly, because the rifle had been set to automatic fire.
+The team of Chilean medical experts conducting and reviewing the autopsy results confirmed that Allende had died from self-inflicted gunshot wounds.
+The autopsy results indicated that he had died after shooting himself with an AK-47 which had been set to automatic fire.
+The shots tore off the top of his head, killing him instantly.
 The Guardian, a leading UK newspaper, reported that the "scientific autopsy" had confirmed that "Salvador Allende committed suicide during the 1973 coup that toppled his socialist government."
 According to The Guardian:

 British ballistics expert David Prayer said Allende died of two shots fired from an assault rifle that was held between his legs and under his chin and was set to fire automatically.
 The bullets blew out the top of his head and killed him instantly.